DragonFly On-Line Manual Pages

 see CURLOPT_COOKIEJAR(3).

-domains) or use the Netscape format.
+domains) or preferably: use the Netscape format.

 If you use this option multiple times, you just add more files to read.